gnolang/gno/docs/gno-tooling/cli/gnokey/full-security-tx.md

 ```

 In this case, the account number is `468`, and the sequence (nonce) is `0`.
 We
 will need these values to sign the transaction later.
+These pieces of information
+are crucial during the signing process, as they are included in the signature
+of the transaction, preventing replay attacks.

 ## 2. Creating an unsigned transaction locally